Returns & Exchanges

 Yes!
 The Corset is recommended in the case of an abdominal surgery that may or may not be the result of a pregnancy.

 Yes.
-There are two rows of the hook and eye closures that are separated by an inch apart so you can tighten your girdle when more or less compression is needed throughout your recovery.
+There are three rows of the hook and eye closures that are separated by an inch apart so you can tighten your girdle when more or less compression is needed throughout your recovery.

 Since the Corset is adjustable, it is suitable for all body shape types.